People and Community

 Our work is guided by the following core principles:

 - People care: A core ethics of permaculture, we apply this in the way we organise as well as in the way we interact with others.
 We know that people act positively when they feel valued and when they are given a chance to make a contribution.
 We believe in cooperation and mutual responsibilities rather than hierarchies.
 We also think that for fertile, self-reliant, productive communities to thrive, all members of the community must be taken into account – our activities therefore strive to build bridges among individuals and groups.
-(Also people care in sourcing ? – if not already covered elsewhere)

 - Building community by bringing people together: We aim to reinforce the experience of community through activities that draw people together around growing, promoting and enjoying local food.
 We believe that safe, easy connecting points are essential to the experience of community and we trust that our activities, such as our market stall in the heart of Walthamstow, act as extra connecting points.